cccrc/Cloudflare-Public-Dynamic-IP-Update/README.md

 # Cloudflare Public Dynamic IP Update
 Updating public dynamic IP address to existing cloudflare DNS record (Only work for updating single DNS Zone)

+This fork is for:
+- the use of env variables instead of config file
+- logging to system log instead of console

 ## Requirement
 Using [curl](https://en.wikipedia.org/wiki/CURL), [jq](https://stedolan.github.io/jq/) (Need to install **epel-release** prior to install jq in CentOS), and [dig](https://en.wikipedia.org/wiki/Dig_(command)) command. <br/>